Scharukh7/Scharukh7/README.md

 - 🥅  2023 Goals: Maximise my learning to the max, contribute to new projects
 - ⚡  Fun facts: I enjoy going to the gym 🏋️ research on AI 🥁 playing video games 🎮

 After graduating from University, I've been mainly focused on Artificial Intelligence, since then I have been doing research on AI and doing personal projects related to AI.
-In Feb 2022, I joined a Bootcamp where I had more exposure to Data Engineering and Machine Learning projects.
-I completed the bootcamp in September and since then have been collaborating on projects.

 ##